optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

 .. _scipy_algorithms:

-estimagic supports most ``scipy`` algorithms without requiring the user to install additional dependencies.
+estimagic supports most ``scipy`` algorithms.
+You do not need to install additional dependencies to use them:

 .. raw:: html